Preparing for college

 If you're starting to think about your life after high school, you may be looking at your options for college.
-It may seem overwhelming at first, but there are a lot of sources online and in print that will help you figure it all out.
+It may seem overwhelming at first, but there are a number of resources online and in print that will help you navigate the process.

-Part of the National Center for Education Statistics, this website allows you to search colleges according to very specific paramaters.
+Part of the National Center for Education Statistics, this website allows you to search colleges according to very specific parameters.

 Renown for its annual rankings of colleges across the country, this website provides reviews of schools based on a number of criteria, including your planned area of study, location, social atmosphere, and more.

 From the creators of Spark Notes, SparkCollege provides video tours & information for schools in the United States.